tylim88/Firelord/README.md

 // all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` in the `base type`
 // auto update `updatedAt`
 // the only value for `merge` is `true`
-// NOTE: there will be a missing property error from typescript if all member is not present, to fix this just fill in `{ merge:true }` in option as shown below. user.set(
+// NOTE: there will be a missing property error from typescript if all the members are not present.
+To fix this, just fill in `{ mergeField: fieldPath[] }` in the option, as shown below. user.set(
 	{ name: 'Michael', age: 32, birthday: new Date(1987, 8, 9) },
 	{ mergeField: ['name', 'age'] } // update only `name` and `age` fields